Sdagomez/aws-bootcamp-cruddur-2023/journal/week0.md

 ## Homework/Tasks

 ### Install and Verify AWS CLI
-Use GItPod para rntalar y verificar AWS CLI
+Use GItPod to install and verify AWS CLI

-En ese orden de ideas estpy proporcionando los pasos e instrucciones que use para configurar GitPod
+In that order of ideas I am providing the steps and instructions that I use to configure GitPod

-Utilize los siguietnes pasos para instalar AWS CLI
+Use the following steps to install AWS CLI

-instale el AWS CLI para linux via comandos en la terminal;
+install the AWS CLI for linux via terminal commands;

 I followed the instructions on the [AWS CLI Install Documentation Page] (https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)